Moustakas’ 30th HR lifts Royals over Red Sox for 9th in row

 Kelvin Herrera pitched a one-hit ninth for his 22nd save in 25 chances, getting rookie Rafael Devers to hit into a game-ending forceout after Andrew Benintendi’s two-out single.

 Kansas City, which has rebounded from a 7-16 start, is 15-8 in July and on its longest winning streak since nine consecutive victories from last Aug.
 14-23.
-The Royals have outscored opponents 67-27 during the streak.
+The Royals have outscored opponents 67-27 during the streak and outhomered them 20-2.

 Three days after his big league debut, Devers went 1 for 2 in his first home game for the Red Sox.
 He doubled down the right-field line in the fifth and scored on Mookie Betts’ single, and at 20 years, 277 days became the youngest Boston player with a hit at Fenway Park since Mike Garman in 1969.